1994 Miami Dolphins season

 The 1994 Miami Dolphins season was the franchise's 29th season of existence and 25th in the National Football League (NFL).
 On March 23, the NFL approved the transfer of majority interest in the team from the Robbie family to Wayne Huizenga.

-The Dolphins improved on their 9–7 record from last year and finished 10–6.
-They won their second AFC East title in three years, which also meant they made the playoffs for the second time in three years.
-They beat the Chiefs in the Wild Card Round, 27–17.

-However, after that, the Dolphins blew a 21–6 lead and lost to the San Diego Chargers, who would make it to Super Bowl XXIX, 22–21, in the Divisional Round.
+The team's playoff win on New Year's Eve 1994 vs. Kansas City is now famous as the last NFL game that Joe Montana ever played, as the superstar QB retired in the off-season.